anzbert/rusty_link/README.md

 # rusty_link

-`rusty_link` is a Rust wrapper of [abl_link](https://github.com/Ableton/link/tree/master/extensions/abl_link), which is a C 11 extension for Ableton Link, provided by Ableton.
+`rusty_link` is a Rust wrapper for Ableton Link through the official C 11 wrapper extension, [abl_link](https://github.com/Ableton/link/tree/master/extensions/abl_link).
 This library attempts to be mostly unopinionated and plain in copying the functionality of abl_link, while providing some of Rust's safety guarantees.